 The Grades function within Canvas allows you to maintain all of your grades online.
 It provides a robust tool for tasks typically done in a spreadsheet application, making it possible to keep all grading online.
-To enter your grade book, click on the Grades button on the left side.
-A list of your students appears on the left, with columns to the right for any activity you have set up to be assessed within Canvas.

 Assignments can be:

-Submissions can be:
+Submissions for assignments can be:

 All assignments must eventually have a grade.
 In Canvas, an assignment is graded when it is given a point value.
-It is a good practice to be consistent throughout your course and either assign a point value or percentage to your graded assignments.
+It is a good practice to be consistent throughout your course and assign a point value or percentage to your graded assignments.
 To enter the percentage, simply record “100” for points.
 If the assignment is ungraded, no grade column will appear in the Gradebook.
 By default, Canvas only uses Assignments in the grading calculation IF there is a grade for that assignment.
+Students with missed assignments should have a 0; otherwise, their total grade will be higher than it should be.
+This allows students to have the most accurate representation of their current grades.
+However, if a student made a zero for an assignment, you’ll need to either record a zero for the student in the Gradebook or use the “Set Default Grade” functionality in the Gradebook and enter zero for the whole assignment.

-However, if a student doesn’t have a grade for an assignment (excused absence), then it’s better to not default the grade to zero and put in the grades manually.
+Tip: Use the “Set Default Grade” option on the gradebook columns after graded an assignment to set Unsubmitted grades to “0”.
+View the set default grade for an assignment guide.
+However, if a student doesn’t have a grade for an assignment (excused absence), then it’s better not to default the grade to zero and put in the grades manually.
+Set default grade

 Important Notes: